 During this procedure, amniotic fluid is taken from the sac that surrounds the fetus.
 Cells in the fluid are then tested to find out if your baby has a chromosomal abnormality.
 Other tests can also be done on the fluid.

-The MaterniT21™ Plus test is a convenient blood test that can help you find out if your unborn child is at greater risk of certain birth defects, including Down syndrome and trisomy 18 (Edwards syndrome) as well as Patau syndrome, Turner syndrome and several other conditions.
+QNatal Advanced noninvasive prenatal screen (NIPS) is a test performed on your blood that can help you find out if your unborn baby is at greater risk of certain non-inherited birth defects, including Down syndrome and trisomy 18 (Edwards syndrome) as well as Patau syndrome, Turner syndrome and several other conditions.
 It measures traces of your baby’s DNA found in your blood during pregnancy and can be measured as early as 10 weeks to find out if there are abnormal changes in chromosomes.
-This test is recommended for high risk pregnancies and has a high degree of accuracy.
-Learn more.
+This highly accurate screening test uses advanced technology and is recommended for high-risk pregnancies, including for mothers who are 35 years of age or older.
+Learn more

 Check for risk of inherited conditions

 Tests the blood for the altered genes that cause cystic fibrosis (CF).
 If both parents have one of these genes, their child might inherit CF. CF causes problems in the lungs and the digestive system.

 Spinal muscular atrophy